Estrogen is a generic term for estrus-producing compounds; the female sex hormones, which include the following:

 Effect of estrogen on skin

 The quantity of estrogen receptors varies in different parts of the body.
-The highest levels are seen on the facial skin and skin over thigh or breast.
+The highest levels are seen on the facial skin and skin over the thighs and breasts.

 It is recognized that estrogen is an important factor in the maintenance of human skin, these factors include:8